hfereidouni/DataScience/dataacquisition.markdown

 `python 1DataAcquisition.py`

-Once executed, the data for each game will be saved as individual JSON files in a directory named nhl_data.
+Once executed, the data for each game will be saved as individual JSON files in a directory named `nhl_data`.

 Note: It's crucial to ensure that you're not overloading the NHL API servers with numerous requests.
 Also, please do not store large amounts of data on Git repositories; it's not recommended.